ipld/specs/data-structures/hashmap.md

 The [Filecoin Project blockchain](https://filecoin-project.github.io/specs/) makes use of a HAMT that uses the same HAMT with buckets and CHAMP mutation semantics as outlined in this document.
 It encodes directly as [DAG-CBOR](../block-layer/codecs/dag-cbor.md) but uses a different block layout to the one specified here.
 This section documents the specific ways that the Filecoin HAMT variant differs from this specification.
 IPLD HashMap implementations may be able to implement a form that provides compatibility with Filecoin when requested by the user.

 The reference Go implementation for the Filecoin HAMT is used by the [Lotus](https://lotu.sh/) client and is available at <https://github.com/filecoin-project/go-hamt-ipld>.
-Note that this document reflects v3 of the Go module, whose latest version is `v3.0.1` at the time of writing.
+Note that this document reflects details of the Filecoin HAMT up to v3 of the Go module, whose latest version is `v3.1.0` at the time of writing and is included in Filecoin [spec-actors](https://github.com/filecoin-project/specs-actors) **v3**.

 ### Implicit and fixed parameters